replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 ```

 YamlEscape returns an escaped and quoted version of the input string, suitable for use within a YAML document.
-This can be useful when dealing with user-uploaded files that may include null bytes and other [nonprintable characters](https://yaml.org/spec/1.2.2/#51-character-set).
+This can be useful when dealing with user-uploaded files that may include null bytes and other nonprintable characters.
+For more information about printable characters, see [Character Set](https://yaml.org/spec/1.2.2/#51-character-set) in the YAML documentation.

 ```yaml
 repl{{ ConfigOptionData "my_file_upload" | YamlEscape }}